zpool-scrub.8

 DESCRIPTION

 Begins a scrub or resumes a paused scrub.
-The scrub examines all
+A normal scrub examines

-replicated (mirror, raidz, or draid) devices, ZFS automatically repairs any
+read.
+For replicated (mirror, raidz, or draid) devices, ZFS automatically

 Scrubbing and resilvering are very similar operations.
 The difference is that resilvering only examines data that ZFS knows to be out of date (for example, when attaching a new device to a mirror or replacing an existing device), whereas scrubbing examines all data to discover silent errors due to hardware faults or disk failure.